-Over many decades, ice hockey, not soccer, was often regarded as the primary sport.
-Even with soccer gaining more attention in recent years, it was women's soccer, not men's soccer, that had often excelled, even with the men's team having its so-called golden generation during the early 2000s.
+Over many decades, ice hockey, not soccer, was regarded as the primary sport.
+Even with soccer gaining more attention in recent years, women's soccer, not men's soccer, had often excelled, even with the men's team having its so-called golden generation during the early 2000s.

 Finland debuted at a qualifying tournament on June 16, 1937, at the now-demolished Rasunda Stadion in Stockholm, Sweden.
 That 1938 World Cup qualifier against Sweden was the first of 22 European World Cup qualifiers.
 Finland lost all four of its qualifiers and failed to score in any of those matches.
 The nation waited until Sept.
 26, 1965, when it defeated Poland 2-0, to achieve its first World Cup qualifying victory.

 Nearly six years later, Finland seemed to also be in contention early during the 1986 FIFA World Cup qualifying campaign.
 Ari Valvee's lone goal gave Finland an upset victory against Northern Ireland on May 27, 1984.
-However, similar to 1978, Finland suffered another embarrassing away loss, doing so at London's Wembley Stadium on Oct.
+However, similar to 1978, Finland suffered another embarrassing loss at London's Wembley Stadium on Oct.
 17, 1984.
 Finland lost 5-0 away to England, and in the end, two points were what Finland missed out on qualification for the 1986 World Cup.

 New Names Seeking Glory